 At Stove Spare Glass we can help you find your replacement stove glass fast – and at an affordable price.
 Rest assured you're not the first person to accidentally break the glass on their wood burning or multi fuel stove so there's really no need to worry, you're in safe, expert hands now.
 Glass is one of the most frequently bought stove spares.
 Even if your stove is discontinued or you simply don't know the make and model, your replacement heat resistant glass is now just a few clicks away.

 All of our heat resistant glass is made by Schott Robax, the world's leading ceramic glass maker and is of the best possible quality.
-It's more than likely that they made the original glass and even if they didn't, Schott Robax ceramic glass is compatible with virtually all wood burning and multi fuel stoves.
-It comes in the industry standard 4mm thick and will withstand temperatures up to 1000ºC – that's well above your stove's normal operating temperature for complete peace of mind.
+It's more than likely that they made the original glass in the first place and even if they didn't, Schott Robax ceramic glass is compatible with virtually all wood burning and multi fuel stoves.
+It comes in the industry standard 4mm thick and for complete peace of mind it will withstand temperatures up to 760ºC – that's well above your stove's normal operating temperature.

 Dirty glass is either caused by poor fuel choice or incorrect operation of the stove's combustion air control(s).
 It's rarely due to the stove.
 Never let the residue on the glass build up as this will make it harder to remove.
 Use a proprietary glass cleaner when the glass is cold and ensure that it is completely dry before you light your stove.